 Yes, OmniWatch is a good identity theft service for individuals seeking basic protection at an affordable price.
 OmniWatch doesn't provide comprehensive monitoring, unlike competitors that offer social media monitoring, USPS address change monitoring, and more.

-However, OmniWatch does offer three-bureau credit reporting and dark web monitoring, which is ideal for individuals who want to better manage their credit score and determine if their Social Security number (SSN) has been leaked on the dark web.
+However, OmniWatch does offer three-bureau credit reporting and dark web monitoring, which is ideal for individuals who want to better manage their credit score and determine if their SSN has been leaked on the dark web.

 What does OmniWatch do?

 OmniWatch scans your personal information on the dark web and monitors your credit reports for signs of fraud.
-If you're a victim of identity theft, you can also receive identity recovery assistance and up to $2 million in identity theft insurance.
+If you're a victim of identity theft, you can also receive identity recovery assistance and up to $4 million in identity theft insurance per individual.

-As an identity theft protection service, OmniWatch also provides up to $25,000 in ransomware protection and up to $25,000 in scam protection.
+As an identity theft protection service, OmniWatch also provides up to $100,000 in scam and ransomware reimbursement on individual plans.

 How much does OmniWatch cost?